 Another curve on this unique railroad.

-Our train went under the two bridges.
+Passing underneath the two bridges.

-The train went by the Windmill and Short Tunnel.
+Going by the windmill and Short Tunnel.

-The train ran by Car Barn Hill.
+Car Barn Hill.

-The train took this curve to reach Long Tunnel.
+Rounding the curve to reach Long Tunnel.

 Long Tunnel.